-The Soil and Water Steward program is accepting applications through March 12 for this spring’s training.
-Apply now to learn ways you (and your community) can help protect Lake Washington.
+Check out the Soil and Water Steward program to learn ways you (and your community) can help protect Lake Washington.

 Want to start smaller?
 Try out one of Tilth Alliance’s regular work parties at McAuliffe Park, starting in April, to get some hands-on learning while improving the park.

 Green Kirkland Steward June Fletcher has been volunteering to restore and beautify Kirkland’s parks for eight years.
 “In my wildest dreams I didn’t imagine that so large an area would be cleared of blackberries and replanted with native plants in such a short time,” says June, who organizes volunteer events to remove invasive plants and plant native species.
 When Stewards, community volunteers, and organizations like Green Kirkland Partnership join together, daunting tasks – like restoring a park overgrown with blackberries and ivy – become manageable.

 June and other stewards host public events and volunteer groups from schools, churches, and even businesses.
 Stewards commit to hosting restoration events at least twice a year for two years, with many choosing to host monthly or even more frequent events.
 Each Steward adopts an area of a City park to concentrate their restoration efforts.
 June does all her work at Juanita Bay Park, and has a regular group of volunteers who attend her events.